Research

 The Internal AI Champion: How to Select, Empower, and Retain the Person Who Makes AI Actually Work

 Every AI deployment at a 200-500 person company hits the same wall.
 The CEO approves the budget.
 The vendor delivers the tools.
 IT configures the systems.
-And t

 March 2026